How To Hard Boil An Egg

 There are several small secrets that work: Really fresh eggs are harder to peel.
 Let them sit in the fridge for a week if possible.
 Other tips are to make sure the eggs are completely covered with water and then some.
-Don’t overcook and don’t forget to cool them in cold water as described below if you want to avoid the gray ring and you want easy peeling.
+Don’t overcook, and don’t forget to cool them in cold water as described below if you want to avoid the gray ring and you want easy peeling.
 Otherwise, other tricks like adding baking soda or vinegar to the water don’t work.

 For easier peeling, start with eggs that have been refrigerated for a week to 10 days.
-During this time air gets through the shell and helps separate the membrane.
+During this time, air gets through the shell and helps separate the membrane.
 When your eggs are all boiled, try my favorite egg salad recipe, Mayo Mojo Eggs.

-3) When the time is up pour out the hot water and put the pan in the sink and run cold water into the pan until it overflows and let it overflow about 5 minutes so there is always cold water in the pan.
+Cool down.
+When the time is up, put the pan in the sink, pour out the hot water and run cold water into the pan over the eggs until the water overflows, then let it overflow for about 5 minutes so there is always cold water in the pan.
 Turn the water off and let the eggs sit for about 5 minutes until they are cool.
-This allows them to cool gradually without shocking them.
-It helps keep the shell from cracking and makes peeling easier.
+This gradual cooling avoids shocking the eggs, helps keep the shell from cracking, and makes peeling easier.

-5) To peel a cooled egg, gently tap it on the countertop or table until it has cracks in it.
+Peel.
+To peel a cooled egg, gently tap it on the countertop or table until it has cracks in it.
 Roll the egg on the counter until the cracks turn into small crackles all over the egg.

-6) Use your fingers to start peeling off the shell at the large end of the egg where the airspace is.
+Use your fingers to start peeling off the shell at the large end of the egg where the airspace is.
 If you need to, you can hold the egg under running cold water or dip it in a bowl of water to make peeling easier.
 Throw out the pieces of eggshell when the egg is all peeled (my wife puts them in her compost pile).